 Rather than jump into a training program or follow others’ business models, Taylor knew he had to land a TEDx talk to share his message with hundreds, thousands, if not millions of people.

 Before his success, though, like most of us, Taylor had to overcome his doubts and fears.
 It wasn’t an easy process, and his journey was full of twists and turns.
-Nevertheless, his journey, culminating in a TEDx Talk that went on to help him impact the world, is one we can all learn from.
+Nevertheless, his journey is one we can all learn from.

 You may think you’re the only one to doubt yourself, but even some of the world’s most prominent thought leaders have to combat self-doubt now and then.
 Taylor Conroy was no different.